Website Government of Nova Scotia

 On October 6, 2021 the Government of Nova Scotia announced full vaccination will be a condition of employment for new staff being hired.

 What We Offer

 Career Development where you have access to career guidance, tools, resources, and ongoing training for every stage of your career.

-Engaging workplace, where our employees feel valued, respected, connected and tuned in.
+Engaging workplace.
+Our Employees feel valued, respected, connected, and tuned in.
 We have forward-thinking policies and strategies.

 Countless Career Paths.

 Salary Range: $4,976.46 – $6,234.89 Bi-Weekly

 Our goal is to be a diverse workforce that is representative, at all job levels, of the citizens we serve.
 The Government of Nova Scotia has an Employment Equity Policy, and we welcome applications from Indigenous People, African Nova Scotians and Other Racially Visible Persons, Persons with Disabilities and Women in occupations or positions where they are under-represented.
 If you are a member of one of these equity groups, you are encouraged to self-identify on your electronic application.